How Much Pee Can The Bladder Hold

 8. Seek Professional Help When Needed:

 If you experience persistent bladder problems, such as frequent urination, urgency, incontinence, or pain, don't hesitate to seek professional help.
-A healthcare provider can evaluate your symptoms, diagnose any underlying conditions, and recommend appropriate treatment options.
+So a healthcare provider can evaluate your symptoms, diagnose any underlying conditions, and recommend appropriate treatment options.
 Early intervention can prevent complications and improve your quality of life.

 FAQ